 What is Moochdocking?

 Moochdocking is another term you’re not going to find in the dictionary.
 This is simply mooching off a friend or family member to park your RV in their driveway and get a few nights of free camping.
+(And maybe use their kitchen.
+Celine cooks in our RV kitchen quite often, but sometimes it’s nice to stretch out.)

-Most of the time, they’ll run you an extension cord, or let you hook up your hose for fresh water so you’re not actually boondocking.
+Most of the time, they’ll run you an extension cord or let you hook up your hose for fresh water, so you’re not actually boondocking.

 Why would you want to Boondock in your RV?